hahnec/plenopticam/README.rst

     - light field metadata as json file (in case of Lytro image file)
     - scheimpflug focus file

-Exemplary view animations can be seen below.
+Exemplary view animations can be seen below (image quality due to lower resolution and limited gif colours)

 .. list-table::
    :widths: 8 8